 kannaḍavu kannaḍava kannaḍisutirabēku.

-Kannada must always mirror itself in Kannada.
+Kannada must always be mirroring itself in Kannada.

 What do you mean she’s barren?
 Does she not send forth a tide of blood each month, that blood you call impure and quarantine within the dark?
 That blood you fear with all your heart, that blood is the blood of her heaving heart.
 (That heart you treat with disregard and force so brute, it dries and desiccates the root.)